althonos/pyopal/docs/install.rst

 .. note::

-    Wheels are provided for x86-64 Linux, MacOS, and Window, as well as Aarch64 and MacOS, but other machines will have to build the wheel from the source distribution.
+    Wheels are provided for x86-64 Linux, MacOS, and Windows, as well as Aarch64 Linux and MacOS, but other machines will have to build the wheel from the source distribution.
 Building ``pyopal`` involves compiling Opal, which requires a C++ compiler with C++17 features to be available on the local machine.

 PyPi